 His involvement with the global liberal movement was reciprocated as well.
 The people of Cadiz dedicated a copy of the Cadiz constitution of 1812 to “the liberalissimo (most liberal), noble, sabio (wise), and virtuoso(virtuous) Bramo (Brahmana)Rammohun Roy.
 Italy reciprocated by paying her tribute of gratitude to the memory of Raja Rammohun Roy, and forever associated his name to those of martyrs Morelli and Silvati.”
 [2]

-The famous German poet Heinrich Heine said that it should written on his Samadhi that ‘Rammohan Roy was a brave soldier in the war of liberation of humanity'.
-He was ready to fight in all spheres of life for the liberation of people.
+that it should written on his Samadhi that ‘Rammohan Roy was a brave soldier in

-He was the First Indian to oppose slavery globally.
+He was the First Indian to oppose slavery

-For example, he protested against slavery of blacks and Irish people.
+For example, he protested against slavery of

 He was the first Indian to dismiss socialism.